rust-lang/rust/doc/tutorial/syntax.md

 ## Expression syntax

-Though it isn't apparent in most everyday code, there is a fundamental difference between Rust's syntax and the predecessors in this family of languages.
+Though it isn't apparent in all code, there is a fundamental difference between Rust's syntax and the predecessors in this family of languages.
 A lot of thing that are statements in C are expressions in Rust.
 This allows for useless things like this (which passes